UniversalDependencies/UD_Bulgarian-BTB/README.txt

 Changelog
 ---------

+1.3 -> 1.4
+- corrections with the use of copula relation: it was extended and applied to sentences that consist of the auxiliary verb ‘to be’, a noun and a subordinate sentence.
+In this case noun is the root, auxiliary verb is the dependent, attached with a cop relation, and the subordinate sentence is the subject.
+- extended use of the xcomp relation– after certain verbs and in the cases when there are: direct object and  a subordinate sentence that is a complement, namely - xcomp;
+- extended use of the nsubjpass relation.

 1.2 -> 1.3
 - appositions (the wrongly annotated vocatives and appositions were corrected as nmod)
 - xcomp (the ccomp relations were checked for control structures and re-annotated as xcomp)